airbnb/swift/README.md

   ### Why?

+  Raw identifiers with spaces are easier to read than long function names in camel case.
+Enabling this use case for test cases was the main motivation of adding raw identifier support to Swift ([SE-0451](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0451-escaped-identifiers.md)).

   Prefixing test case methods with "`test`" was necessary with XCTest, but is not necessary in Swift Testing.
 [Idiomatic usage](https://developer.apple.com/documentation/testing/migratingfromxctest#Convert-test-methods) of Swift Testing excludes the "`test`" prefix.

+  Avoid using raw identifiers for test suite names, and instead prefer UpperCamelCase.
+Unlike test cases, which are just invoked automatically by the testing framework, it may be necessary to reference the test suite by name in other code (for example, to call a static helper method).

   ```swift
   import Testing